alexellis/arkade/README.md

 ### Compounding apps

-Apps are easier to discover and install than helm chart which involve many more manual steps, however when you compound apps together, they really save you time.
+Apps are easier to discover and install than helm charts which involves many more manual steps, however when you compound apps together, they really save you time.

 #### Get a self-hosted TLS registry with authentication